 Specific Guidance

+Note: Performance of this sample is intended to be completed upon issuance of a major revision to Owners Group guidelines (e.g., going from Revision 1 to 2).
+Inspectors can contact NRR/DRO/IRIB if there are questions regarding the significance of an interim revision.

 Licensees have provided commitments that site SAMGs will be updated to future revisions of the BWROG or PWROG generic severe accident technical guidelines, and that the SAMGs will be integrated with other emergency response guideline sets and symptom-based Emergency Operating Procedures, and validated, using the guidance in accordance with processes outlined in NEI 14-01, “Emergency Response Procedures and Guidelines for Beyond Design Basis Events and Severe Accidents.”
 NEI 14-01, Revision 1, was issued in February 2016 (ML16224A619).
 Section 3.2 of NEI 14-01 discusses that the main highlights of the site specific SAMG update process are document development, verification, and validation.
 Document development entails the licensee assessing the site specific applicability of each strategy presented in the generic severe accident technical guidelines.
 The licensee should assess the impact of any deviations from the generic severe accident technical guidelines.
 The licensee verification process should confirm that any referenced equipment, user-aides, supplies, etc. in the updated site specific SAMGs are actually available.
 The licensee validation process should demonstrate that the updated site specific SAMGs provides the instructions necessary to implement the guidance (i.e. can operators, technicians, etc. actually follow the document).
 Table top exercises are one way that the licensee may validate site specific SAMG updates.

 Licensees have committed to such actions within 2 refueling outages or 3 years (whichever time period is greater) of the publication date of new BWROG or PWROG generic severe accident technical guidelines.
 The PWROG issued new severe accident technical guidelines in February 2016 (Revision 0), while the BWROG issued a Revision 4 to severe accident technical guidelines guidance in June 2018.
+Verification of site specific adoption of these Owners Group revisions was completed via performance of this sample prior to the end of 2022.
 A list of the original licensee commitment letters can be found in an Enclosure to a NRC letter titled “Reactor Oversight Process Changes to Address Severe Accident Management Guidelines with Enclosure containing Commitment Letters by Site” (ML16032A029).

 71111.18-04 REFERENCES